fliqa-io/interledger/README.md

 - **📖 Documentation**: Help improve our documentation
 - **🔧 Code Contributions**: Submit pull requests for bug fixes or new features
 - **🧪 Testing**: Help expand test coverage or test in different environments
-- **💬 Community Support**: Help answer questions in discussions and issues

 ### Development Setup